 At that time, I set out to create a list of useful learning assets for those who are new to user research.

 Talking to UXPressia users from different countries, I found out that they were looking for something like my list.
 That’s why I decided to write a post to share with you the useful learning resources on user research for beginners I collected.

-Best Online Courses for Novice User Researchers
+Best Online User Research Courses for Novices

 Some of the courses found in this section are free, some are paid.
 They vary in duration, content, and delivery.
 Dive in and see which one better suits your needs.

 User Experience (UX): The Ultimate Guide to Usability and UX

 I put this course first deliberately.
 It provides a great introduction to user experience and its scope is much wider than just user research.
 The course is a great starting point even for those who have some UX knowledge.
 This course will help you put user research in context, making it truly worth your time.

 The course contains numerous excellent examples.
 In a nutshell, it tells a story that develops gradually from lesson to lesson and so does the learner’s understanding of the subject matter.

 The course consists of short, easily digestible videos that give an overview of the most common research methods.
 It also guides you to additional resources to deepen your knowledge.